resbaz/2015-02-11-instructor-training/future_workshops.md

 * Instructors: **Amanda Mioto**, Mitchell Stanton-Cook, Areej Alsheikh-Hussain, Sam Hames, Paula Martinez
 * Possible helpers: Michael Imelfort (QCIF), Nick Coghlan (Red Hat), Dan Callaghan (Red Hat)
 * Websites:
+* Notes: Keep in mind that the 2015 PyCon Australia conference will be held in Brisbane in early August.
+In 2014 we held a Software Carpentry workshop immediately before that conference (see website [here](http://philippbayer.github.io/2014-07-30-pyconaus/)) and then some of the participants and helpers stayed on in Brisbane and attended the conference.

 #### Digital Humanities